nishantvarma/dotfiles/README.md

 [The above information can be represented as an outline.]

-Autogenerate outlines (like `zoxide`).
+TODO:

-URLS can be opened via browser, but what about reverse?
+1. URLS can be opened via browser, but what about reverse?

-Need to see if everything: window, process etc., can be mapped to an outline.
+2. Need to see if everything: window, process etc., can be mapped to an outline.
    For example, `pid` 1 has a window `pid/win/1` and output `pid/out/1/<outline>`.

-If interprocess communication happens via files (like Plan 9), such outlines can integrate well with the environment, allowing for enhanced scripting possibilities without creating new data-structures.
-A file-system can actually store lists, dictionaries, trees etc.

 # operating systems